 Content

-Signs Wellbutrin (Bupropion) is Working
+Signs Wellbutrin (Bupropion) Is Working

 Written by:

-Reviewer:
+Medical Reviewer:

-The medications listed on this website are provided for informational purposes only.
-Their inclusion does not guarantee that they will be prescribed to any individual, as treatment decisions are ultimately at the discretion of healthcare providers.
-This list is not exhaustive, and healthcare providers may prescribe other medications, including non-stimulant options, based on the patient’s unique health circumstances and needs.
+Their inclusion does not guarantee they will be prescribed to any individual, as treatment decisions are ultimately at the discretion of healthcare providers.
+Healthcare providers may prescribe other medications or recommend non-pharmacological treatment based on the patient’s unique health circumstances and needs.
 Read more

 Bupropion, commonly known under its brand name Wellbutrin, is an antidepressant medication.
 The FDA has authorized it as a treatment for depression and seasonal affective disorder.
-It can also be prescribed as a smoking cessation aid under the brand name Zyban [1*] .
+It can also be prescribed as a smoking cessation aid[2] under the brand name Zyban[3] .

 How Does Wellbutrin Work?

-What is Wellbutrin SR?
+What Is Wellbutrin SR?

-Wellbutrin is available in different formulations, such as Wellbutrin SR and Wellbutrin XL.
-The SR in the former one stands for sustained-release while the latter one is an extended-release medicine.
-With Wellbutrin SR, bupropion is slowly released into the bloodstream over a longer period, typically around 12 hours, which helps minimize the occurrence of side effects.
-The use of Wellbutrin SR is primarily focused on the treatment of major depressive disorder (MDD).
-On the other hand, Wellbutrin XL is commonly used to treat major depressive disorder and seasonal affective disorder (SAD).
+With Wellbutrin SR, bupropion is slowly released into the bloodstream over a period of around 12 hours, which helps minimize the occurrence of side effects.
+It is primarily used for the treatment of major depressive disorder (MDD) but also has some off-label uses[7] .
+On the other hand, Wellbutrin XL[8] releases bupropion over about 24 hours.
+It is commonly used to treat major depressive disorder and seasonal affective disorder (SAD).

 How Long Does Wellbutrin Take to Work?